-- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) whether the beneficial owner is:
+(a) the name, address and taxpayer identification number of the beneficial owner and the nominee;

-- (1) a person that is not a United States person, - (2) a foreign government, an international organization or any wholly-owned agency or instrumentality of either of the foregoing, or - (3) a tax-exempt entity; - (c) the amount and description of units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.
+- (1) a person that is not a United States person, - (2) a foreign government, an international organization or any whollyowned agency or instrumentality of either of the foregoing, or - (3) a tax-exempt entity. - (c) the amount and description of units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.